vub-hpc/cesm-config/README.md

   just what we found so far to be required.

 * By design, CESM sets a specific queue with `-q queue_name`, otherwise it fails to even create the case.
-In Hydra we have the queue `submission` for this purpose.
+In Hydra we use the partition `skylake_mpi` as the default *queue*.

-* Limit maximum number of nodes to 10 to ensure that the scale of CESM jobs stay within reasonable limits for Hydra.
+* Limit maximum number of nodes to 12 to ensure that the scale of CESM jobs stay within reasonable limits for Hydra.

 ### Breniac